gyroidos/gyroidos.github.io/_docs/operate/rattestation.md

 ## Network Configuration

-The attestation tool cannot connect to the Container Management Layer (CML) when using a QEMU bride.
+The attestation tool cannot connect to the Container Management Layer (CML) when using a QEMU bridge.
 Thus, we use a TAP network.

 ```bash